IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

 You can authenticate users from an OIDC Identification Provider as follows.
 By using OIDC authentication, you can centralize authentication across all your applications, providing a more secure setup than local authentication.

-Before you start, ensure you retrieve the following configuration values for your OIDC provider:
+Before you start, retrieve the following configuration values for your OIDC provider:
   - Client ID
   - Client Secret
   - OIDC Provider base URL

-**Note:** Ensure you have the right permission in your organization to retrieve these values or set up an OIDC client with your provider.
+**Note:** Ensure that you have the right permission in your organization to retrieve these values or set up an OIDC client with your provider.
 You might need to contact your security administrator for permission or to set up a new OIDC client.

-If your OIDC provider does not implement the Open ID Connect Discovery standard, ensure you also have the following values:
+If your OIDC provider does not implement the Open ID Connect Discovery standard, ensure that you also have the following values:
-  - The `tokenPath` used by that provider (this extends the OIDC Provider base URL noted earlier).
+  - The `tokenPath` used by that provider (this path extends the OIDC Provider base URL noted earlier).
   - The `authorizationPath` used by that provider, which also extends the base URL.
   - Optional: The `endSessionPath` for that provider, which also extends the base URL.

-When creating an OIDC client in your provider, it will ask for redirect URLs for logging in to the UI, and potentially for logging out as well.
-Ensure you set these URLs to the appropriate {{site.data.reuse.eem_name}} UI URLs.
-If you have already installed {{site.data.reuse.eem_name}}, then see step 8 in [the UI steps](#oidc-ui-step-8) for the value of these URLs before proceeding.
+When you create an OIDC client in your provider, it asks for redirect URLs for logging in to the UI, and potentially for logging out as well.
+Set these URLs to the appropriate {{site.data.reuse.eem_name}} UI URLs.
+If you already installed {{site.data.reuse.eem_name}}, then see step 8 in [the UI steps](#oidc-ui-step-8) for the value of these URLs before proceeding.
 Otherwise, add the URL `http://www.example.com/`, and proceed with creating the client.
 You can update the redirect URLs in a later step.

 **Important:** If your OIDC provider is Microsoft EntraID, then the `spec.manager.authConfig.oidcConfig` section of the `EventEndpointManagement` custom resource requires some different properties.
 Two additional environment variables are also required: